Korea Beyond K-pop for International Families

 For many international families today, Korea often first appears through entertainment.

-And certainly, these visible cultural exports have played an important role in shaping Korea’s global image.
+K-pop, Korean dramas, beauty culture, fashion, and digital media have all played an important role in shaping Korea’s global image.

-Yet increasingly, many globally minded families begin discovering something much deeper beyond entertainment alone.
+Yet increasingly, many globally minded families begin discovering something deeper beyond entertainment itself.

-And perhaps this is precisely why Korea increasingly fascinates internationally oriented families beyond tourism itself.
+And perhaps this is precisely why Korea increasingly fascinates internationally oriented families beyond conventional tourism.

 wellness culture